bocchino/fprime/docs/Design/data-products.md

       products.
 By command, it downlinks and deletes data products.
       See TODO.

+   1. A **data product processor**.
+      This component performs in-memory processing on data product containers.
+      See TODO.

 Note that when using data products, you need to develop only the producer components.
 The other components are provided by F'.